Ferenc Puskás: Managerial career

+Despite his wide travels, his only other silverware came with Sol de América, where he led the club to its first ever league title in 1986, and South Melbourne Hellas, with whom he won the National Soccer League title in 1991, as well as the NSL Cup in 1990, the NSL League Cup in 1990 and two Dockerty Cup titles in 1989 and 1991, becoming the club's most successful manager.
+While managing the Australian club, one of his players was future South Melbourne, Australia and Tottenham Hotspur manager Ange Postecoglou, who has spoken of the influence Puskás' all out attacking approach and tactical acumen had on his coaching style.

 When Wolverhampton Wanderers opened their renovated stadium Molineux in 1993, Puskás visited the newly opened stadium as an honorary guest to watch the friendly match between Wolves and Budapest Honvéd, which was a match to christen the new opening of the stadium.
 This was because in the 1950s, Wolves played a game against Honvéd in a memorable friendly match, which Puskás played in.
 Wolves won the 1954 match 3–2, with the 1993 match ending in a 1–1 draw.

 Puskás returned to Hungary for the first time in 1981 and in 1990, he made Budapest his home again.
 In 1993, he took charge of the Hungary national team for four games, including a 4–2 friendly victory against the Republic of Ireland in Dublin, where Hungary came from two goals down to eventually beat their opponents.

 Style of play

 Puskas had excellent ball control, mostly with his left foot, and had a great first touch of the ball giving very quick and precise passing and crossing.
-He also was able to maneuver and change positions quickly on the pitch by moving from inside left to centre forward.
+He was also able to maneuver and change positions quickly on the pitch by moving from inside left to centre forward.
 He was also able to dummy his opponents with fake dribbles and would confuse his markers by pretending to go one way before going another.
 He did this to Bill Eckersley and Harry Johnston when Hungary beat England 6–3 at Wembley.
 Puskas also used to move the ball in different directions and sideways to go past his opponents with ease.
-Puskas was also excellent at the set pieces, often scoring a powerful direct free-kicks.
+Puskas was also excellent at set pieces, often scoring powerful direct free-kicks.
 He also scored directly from a corner kick.
-Puskas had one of the most powerful left shots in history and often scored from 30 to 35 metres from goal.
+Puskas had one of the most powerful left footed shots in history and often scored from 30 to 35 metres from goal.

 Later life and death

 Puskás was diagnosed with Alzheimer's disease in 2000.
 He was admitted to a Budapest hospital in September 2006 and died on 17 November 2006 of pneumonia.
 He was 79 years old and was survived by his wife of 57 years, Erzsébet, and their daughter, Anikó.
 In a state funeral, his coffin was moved from Puskás Ferenc Stadion to Heroes' Square for a military salute.
-He was buried under the dome of the St Stephen's Basilica in Budapest on 9 December 2006.
+He was buried under the dome of St. Stephen's Basilica in Budapest on 9 December 2006.